azumf/CarND-Behavioral-Cloning-P3-/P3-WriteUp.md

 ### Model Architecture and Training Strategy

-#### 1. An appropriate model architecture has been employed
+#### 1. Description of model architecture

 The lines information refer to the model.py file, not to the jupyter notebook.
+The model.py is just for explanation purposes.

-My model consists of a convolution neural network with 5x5 and 3x3 filter sizes and depths between 32 and 128 (model.py lines 80-123)
+My model consists of a convolution neural network with filter sizes of 5x5 and 3x3 respectively.
+The filter depths varies between 32 and 128 (model.py lines 86-131)

-The model includes RELU activation function layers to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer (code line 82).
+The model includes non linear RELU activation function layers to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer (code line 89).

+By applying the Cropping2D layer, the image is cropped by 20 pixels from bottom and by 65 pixels from top.
+These should help to focus the feature extraction by the convolutional layers on the lane itself and not on any surroundings.

 #### 2. Attempts to reduce overfitting in the model

 The model contains dropout layers in order to reduce overfitting.

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets to ensure that the model was not overfitting.

+First, I trained the model with sample sizes of ~40000 images per epoch and for only 3 epochs.
+The training loss was significantly reduced during the first epoch.
+The following epochs did reduce the trainig loss only in a minor fashion.
+However, the validation loss was lowered as well.

+For better understanding and to keep track of the model performance I chose to re-train the model with a smaller sample size per epoch (~3700 samples).
+I will get more in detail later on.

 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 134).

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving and recovering from the left and right sides of the road.
 The recovering data was generated with the simulator tool.
-I thought about using augmented data by using the flip function of the opencv toolbox.
-Due to run time issues (training would take 24h or more) I kept the idea on hold and trained the network on my GPU with the training data described above.

-For details about how I created the training data, see the next section.
+I as well flipped the images during processing by the generator object to multiply the available training data.

 ### Model Architecture and Training Strategy